-Troy offers new classes combining online, in-class experience - News Break
+TROY offers new classes combining online, in-class experience - News Break

-This August, Troy University will debut a new class format that combines the best features of the online and in-class experiences — Flex Classes.
+TROY, Ala.
+(Press Release) - This August, Troy University will debut a new class format that combines the best features of the online and in-class experiences—Flex Classes.
 Flex classes are a hybrid of the online and in-class learning.
-Classes offered in the Flex format will hold regular in-class sessions (for now at Troy’s Dothan, Montgomery and Phenix City campuses), and each class session will also be streamed live online at the same time.
-In addition, recordings of each class session will be available for on-demand viewing later.dothaneagle.com
+Classes offered in the Flex format will hold regular in-class sessions (for now at TROY’s Dothan, Montgomery and Phenix City campuses), and each class session will also be streamed live online at the same time.
+In addition, recordings of each class session will be available for on-demand viewing later.www.wtvy.com

 Comments / 0